Oenarion/Line-Clearance/README.md

 # 📌 Anomaly Detection for Line Clearance in Industrial Systems

-Welcome to the **Line-Clearance** repository! 🎯 This project is the result of my thesis in **Artificial Intelligence**, where I explored the **study, creation, and potential deployment of an AI-based Line Clearance system** for industrial applications.
+Welcome to the **Line-Clearance** repository! 🎯 This project is the result of my master thesis in **Artificial Intelligence**, where I explored the **study, creation, and potential deployment of an AI-based Line Clearance system** for industrial applications.

 ⚠️ Note: This repository contains the core elements of my work.
 Preliminary and failed tests have been excluded to keep things clean and relevant.